psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 "This will not do," said he.
 "Again have you transgressed.
 There is distinctly a moral to this tale, and morals are what I particularly detest.
 No, Noyalen, he shall receive nothing for this.
 I shall insist on his telling us a more amusing story, or the crock of gold will most assuredly not be his."

 ```

+## Related Tales

+In terms of both structure and payoff, I am reminded of the tale "The Imperial Mangoes" in James Moseley's *A Caravan from Hindustan*, in which Birbal shows the King (Akbar) how he can get through three guards to steal mangoes from the royal mango tree by promising each guard "half of what I steal if you give one mango back to me".
+Birbal steals two mangoes...